Note: see session law sections for effective dates.

 (1) attendance at educational programs of annual conferences, lectures, panel discussions, workshops, in-service training, seminars, and symposiums;

 (2) successful completion of college or university courses.
-The licensee must obtain a grade of at least a "C" or a pass in a pass or fail course in order to receive the following continuing education credits:
+The licensee must obtain a grade of at least a "C" or a pass in a pass/fail course in order to receive credit.
+One college credit equals six continuing education contact hours;

 (3) successful completion of home study courses that require the participant to demonstrate the participant's knowledge following completion of the course.

-(d) A licensee may obtain a maximum of six contact hours in any two-year continuing education period for:
+(d) A licensee may obtain a maximum of one-half of the required contact hours in any two-year continuing education period for:

-(1) teaching continuing education courses that meet the requirements of this section.
+(1) teaching continuing education or occupational therapy related courses that meet the requirements of this section.
 A licensee is entitled to earn a maximum of two contact hours as preparation time for each contact hour of presentation time.
 Contact hours may be claimed only once for teaching the same course in any two-year continuing education period.
 A course schedule or brochure must be maintained for audit;

 (2) supervising occupational therapist or occupational therapy assistant students.
 A licensee may earn one contact hour for every eight hours of student supervision.
-Licensees must maintain a log indicating the name of each student supervised and the hours each student was supervised.
+Licensees must ensure they receive documentation regarding each student supervised and the dates and hours each student was supervised.
 Contact hours obtained by student supervision must be obtained by supervising students from an occupational therapy education program accredited by the Accreditation Council for Occupational Therapy Education;

 (3) teaching or participating in courses related to leisure activities, recreational activities, or hobbies if the practitioner uses these interventions within the practitioner's current practice or employment; and

-(4) engaging in research activities or outcome studies that are associated with grants, postgraduate studies, or publications in professional journals or books.
+(4) engaging in research activities or outcome studies that are related to the practice of occupational therapy and associated with grants, postgraduate studies, or publications in professional journals or books.

 (e) A licensee may obtain a maximum of two contact hours in any two-year continuing education period for continuing education activities in the following areas:

-(2) training that is obtained in conjunction with a licensee's employment, occurs during a licensee's normal workday, and does not include subject matter specific to the fundamentals of occupational therapy.
+(2) training that is obtained in conjunction with a licensee's employment, occurs during a licensee's normal workday, and does not include subject matter specific to the fundamentals of occupational therapy; and

-(2) brief description of the continuing education activity;
+(2) brief description of the continuing education activity prepared by the presenter or sponsor;

 (3) sponsor, presenter, or author;